Christofair/liczer4pg/README.md

 ```

 # Run
 The entry point of this is goFlask.py.
-You shold watch that file to know about entrypoints.
+You shold watch that file to know about endpoints.
 Set python environment where you have just installed liczer4pg and run following commands
 ```sh
 export FLASK_APP=goFlask.py